Ansible find Module with Practical Examples

 register: found_files

-Here are the parameters available in the find module:
+Here are the key parameters :

 • paths: List of directories to search in.